Rustbolt/The_Balloon_Debate/README.md

 I decided to add a visual element to a roleplaying game I played with my students, to be used in future lessons.
 This game seemed to most viable.
 The program has a interactive element with a simple GUI to enter details, but does not restrict students from talking to eachother.
 Once all their names have been entered, the balloon falls and they can debate amongst themselves.
-They can look at the screen every once in a while to guess how much time they can left, this puts them on the spot and encourages the students to use more improvised language.
+They can look at the screen every once in a while to guess how much time they have left, this puts them on the spot and encourages the students to use more improvised language.

 ##  :camera: Gallery